thinkb4/a-walk-in-javascript/day_06.md

 In short, the `parameters` are the **signature**, or the variables you define at **function declaration time**, and the `arguments` are the `values` you pass to the function at **function call time**.

-That said, `arguments` itself has a spacial meaning in JavaScript.
-Now let's see more about how JavaScript handles arguments, provide a new way in ES6 to handle those arguments in a consistent way, and provides a feature to define default values for the formal parameters ( like other languages do )
+That said, `arguments` itself has a special meaning in JavaScript.
+Now let's see more about how JavaScript handles arguments, provides a new way in ES6 to handle those arguments in a consistent way, and provides a feature to define default values for the formal parameters ( like other languages do )

 - [The `arguments` thing](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#Using_the_arguments_object) ( deprecated 👎)
 - [Rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters)